frank-f-trafton/prod_ui_wip/docs/raw/ui_frames.md

 There are two kinds of UI Frame:

-* Workspace Frame: Fills most (or all) of the application window's space.
-There can be 0-1 active workspaces, and any number of inactive workspaces.
+* Workspace Frame: Fills most (or all) of the application window.
+There can be up to one active workspace at a time, and any number of inactive workspaces.

 * Window Frame: A floating box that renders on top of the Workspace.
-There can be any number of window frames, and they can be configured to be modal (meaning they can block interaction with other frames, or all other 2nd-gen widgets, until they are dismissed).
+There can be any number of window frames, and they support the following configurations:
+  * Modal: they block interaction with other parts of the application until dismissed.
+  * Three sorting levels: "low", "normal", and "high"
+  * Workspace association: When tied to a Workspace, Window Frames are only active and visible when the Workspace is also active.
+Unassociated Window Frames are always active.

-One UI Frame may have root focus at any given time.
+Up to one UI Frame may be "selected" by the Root at any given time.